Here are ways for you to get involved in congregational life:

 HUUmanists in Action Group

 This group celebrates and encourages the philosophy of Humanism within Unitarian Universalism.
 Members of the group work to nurture our connection with FreeThought Fort Wayne, the local chapter of the American Humanist Association.
 We regularly schedule after-service meetings to explore the history of Humanism and its application to contemporary social and community issues.
-Looking to learn more about this group?
-Contact John Moore.
+For more information, contact huumanists@uufortwayne.org

 We have been designated by the UUHA as Freethinker Friendly; we provide a welcoming community for people with all spiritual beliefs, including beliefs that do not include a god or higher power.